EdgePi-Cloud/edgepi-python-sdk/README.md

 ```
 For more sample code, please refer to each module's documentation by following the links provided in the 'Implemented Modules' section below.
 # Implemented Modules
 The EdgePi SDK contains modules intended to represent each connected peripheral device onboard the EdgePi.
-Below is a directory of the currenlty available modules.
+Below is a directory of the currently available modules.
 * [Thermocouple](src/edgepi/tc)
 * [Digital to Analog Converter (DAC)](src/edgepi/dac)
 * [Analog to Digital Converter (ADC)](src/edgepi/adc)